Hunter & Wright named in King's Birthday Honours

 "I feel incredibly privileged to have now been awarded the honour of becoming a Dame."

-Former England forward and broadcaster Eniola Aluko,who won 102 caps for the Lionesses, has been made an MBE for her services to football and charity.
+Former England forward and broadcaster Eniola Aluko, who won 102 caps for the Lionesses, has been made an MBE for her services to football and charity.

 Darts player Fallon Sherrock made history in 2019 by becoming the first woman to win a match at the PDC World Championship and is made an MBE for her services to her sport.